 For Healthcare Providers

 The following is a list of links to infant loss resources specifically for Healthcare Providers.
-If you discover HCP resources that are not listed here and you would like them reviewed and added to this list, please contact Rebekah Mitchell with the details.
+If you discover Healthcare resources that are not listed here and you would like them reviewed and added to this list, please contact Rebekah Mitchell with the details.
 If you find a link to a resource that is no longer active, please contact us and let us know.
-We will remove any outdated information you discover while browsing this list.

 M.E.N.D. offers newsletter subscriptions, brochures (both English and Spanish), and free staff training to help Healthcare Providers in caring for grieving families.